דלג לתוכן הראשי

 The Broader Perspective

 Moringa is an excellent example of the gap between marketing and science.
-On one hand, it is a truly nutritious leaf that, in certain parts of the world, is a valuable and cheap nutritional supplement.
-On the other hand, the image of a "miracle tree that cures everything" is greatly inflated compared to what human research supports.
+On one hand, it is a truly nutritious leaf that, in certain parts of the world, is a valuable and inexpensive nutritional supplement.
+On the other hand, the image of a "miracle tree that cures everything" is vastly inflated compared to what human research supports.
 When you add the safety questions surrounding root and bark and the variability in product quality, you get a classic profile of a yellow supplement: nutritious and useful in the right context, but requiring caution, realistic expectations, and informed choice.

 References:

-Afiaenyi I.C. et al., Effects of Moringa oleifera leaves on the blood glucose, blood pressure, and lipid profile of type 2 diabetic subjects: A parallel group randomized clinical trial, Nutrition and Health, 2025 (DOI: 10.1177/02601060231176873)
+Afiaenyi I.C. et al., Effects of Moringa oleifera leaves on the blood glucose, blood pressure, and lipid profile of type 2 diabetic subjects: A parallel group randomized clinical trial, Nutrition and Health, 2023 (DOI: 10.1177/02601060231176873)

-Moringa oleifera Lam. in Diabetes Mellitus: A Systematic Review and Meta-Analysis, Molecules, 2021 (PMC8229498)
+Moringa oleifera Lam. in Diabetes Mellitus: A Systematic Review and Meta-Analysis (animal studies), Molecules, 2021 (PMC8229498)

 Potential of Moringa oleifera to Improve Glucose Control: A Systematic Review of Animal and Human Studies, Nutrients, 2020 (PMC7400864)